ljupcho/ljupcho.github.io/_posts/2023-09-23-Path-to-golang-microservices.md

 Transfer/sec:      1.52MB
 ```

-So, it looks like the k8s even shows some better performance which might be because I have 2 api pods, which is what i wanted.
-Now, all i have to do is buy a k8s cluster on some cloud provider and buy 2 bigger servers and run the cluster deploy.
+So, it looks like the k8s even shows some better performance which might be because I have 2 api pods, which is what i wanted or it just might be because of nginx configurations.
+Now, all I have to do is buy a k8s cluster on some cloud provider and buy 2 bigger servers and run the cluster deploy.

 Some of the errors I was getting along the way: